PrivacEye: Privacy-Preserving Head-Mounted Eye Tracking Using Egocentric Scene Image and Eye Movement Features: Experiments

 \subsubsection{\textit{CNN-Direct}}

-For training the CNN classifier, which classifies a given scene image directly as privacy-sensitive or non-sensitive, we split the data from each participant into segments.
-Every time the environment, activity, or the annotated privacy sensitivity level changed, a new segment started.
-From each segment, we extracted one random image to train our model.
+For training the CNN, which classifies a given scene image directly as privacy-sensitive or non-sensitive, we split the data from each participant into segments.
+Each change in environment, activity, or the annotated privacy sensitivity level starts a new segment.
+We used one random image per segment for training.